VincentGvr/Workshops/Airflow/Airflow.md

 ```
 **Common decorators** :

-There are several decorators available to use with Airflow.
-Some of the most commonly used decorators are:
 - DAG decorator (@dag()), which creates a DAG.
 - TaskGroup decorator (@task_group()), which creates a task group.
 - Task decorator (@task()), which creates a Python task.